Introducing the Library

 We also offer the following facilities.

-- Study areas including quiet and silent study areas, group study and discussion rooms, and a comfortable, communal ‘Knowledge Exchange'.
+- Study areas including quiet and silent study areas, group study and discussion rooms.

-- Computing facilities including open access PC areas, PC training rooms, a presentation practice room, specialist equipment and a staffed ITS help multimedia loans point.
+- Computing facilities including open access PC areas, specialist equipment and a staffed IT Service Desk for all your queries.

-- Study Advice and Maths Support for all your queries about skills for study.
+- Study Advice and Maths Support for all your advice on skills for effective study.

 Reaching beyond Reading